 Southwest Regional Library

 Following Louisville Free Public Library’s 2008 master plan, officials proposed three new regional libraries that would each serve about 100,000 residents within a five-mile radius.
 The design team began work on the first new, 40,000 square foot free-standing library in 2013.
 Southwest Regional Library’s open layout features a computer area with internet access, a job shop, two large meeting rooms, several smaller reading rooms, interactive learning stations for children and a dedicated teen area.
 The facility is LEED Gold Certified.
-Kerr-Greulich Engineers, Inc. is proud to have been an integral part of the deign team.
+Kerr-Greulich Engineers, Inc. is proud to have been an integral part of the design team.

 Highlights of KGEI’s design include: